kerufu/Gadgets/myP/readme.md

 isP learning

-Show pictures in path randomly, user add label picture in learning mode.
-Update model at the end.
+In learning mode, show pictures randomly, user labels pictures.
+Train the models with mini batch learning at the end.

 In non-learning mode, only show pictures similar to labeled pictures.
-Use mini batch learning

 p generator: use simple GAN, may change to ldm+vae (Stable Diffusion) in future.